khulnasoft/integrations-core/prometheus/README.md

 Connect to Prometheus to:
 - Extract custom metrics from Prometheus endpoints
-- See Prometheus Alertmanager alerts in your Datadog event stream
+- See Prometheus Alertmanager alerts in your Khulnasoft event stream

-**Note**: Datadog recommends using the [OpenMetrics check][1] since it is more efficient and fully supports Prometheus text format.
+**Note**: Khulnasoft recommends using the [OpenMetrics check][1] since it is more efficient and fully supports Prometheus text format.
 Use the Prometheus check only when the metrics endpoint does not support a text format.

 <div class="alert alert-warning">
 All the metrics retrieved by this integration are considered <a href="https://docs.khulnasoft.com/developers/metrics/custom_metrics">custom metrics</a>.